 Sanction screening has become a crucial part of risk management in businesses across various industries.
 However, the process is not without its challenges.
 False positives – or instances where legitimate transactions are flagged as suspicious – can cost organizations valuable time and resources.
 This article provides a comprehensive overview of the challenges and control considerations in sanctions screening.

-The process involves checking individuals, organizations, or countries against global sanctions lists to ensure compliance with international regulations.
-The objective is to prevent transactions with sanctioned or high-risk entities, which could lead to legal penalties, financial loss, and reputational damage.
+The sanction screening process involves checking individuals, organizations, or countries against global sanctions lists to ensure compliance with international regulations.
+The purpose of sanctions screening is to prevent transactions with sanctioned or high-risk entities, which could lead to legal penalties, financial loss, and reputational damage.
 Implementing sanctions screening is part of a broader AML program, which aims to combat money laundering and terrorist financing.

 A Sanctions list is a curated list maintained by governments and international organizations that comprises individuals, entities, or entire countries that have engaged in actions deemed unacceptable by the international community.
 These actions often involve violations of international laws, human rights abuses, or security threats.